 If more than two points are provided, then extract\trajectory will produce a cube which has extrapolated the data of the cube to those points, and number\points is not needed.

-- cube (Cube) Input cube. - latitudes (Sequence[float]) Latitude coordinates. - longitudes (Sequence[float]) Longitude coordinates. - number\points (optional) Number of points to extrapolate.
+- cube (iris.cube.Cube) input cube. - latitudes (list) list of latitude coordinates (floats). - longitudes (list) list of longitude coordinates (floats). - number\points (int) number of points to extrapolate (optional).

-ValueError - Latitude and longitude have different dimensions.
+ValueError - if latitude and longitude have different dimensions.